Topics: Medical Billing, Practice Management, Medical Billing Company

 The Big Five Have You Covered

 Aetna, Humana, Blue Cross Blue Shield, Cigna, and United all offer some degree of coverage for telemedicine, but it’s policy-dependent (meaning many exclusions on lower-tier plans) and varies state-by-state.
-If you or your patient need specifics prior to the tele-encounter, be sure to verify carefully.
+If you or your patient need specifics before a telehealth session, be sure to verify carefully.

 When in Doubt, Check